A well-designed logo sets the tone for your business so making a logo in five minutes and calling it done is a rookie mistake.

 A well-designed logo gives your company immediate recognition, and it inspires trust in your brand.
 It usually has very simple design characteristics and is unique.
 Simple logos are easily recognised and the most visually attractive.

 Want to see what a bad logo looks like?

 How Much Does A Logo Cost?

-There are many online services that will let you design a logo free or for a small fee.
+Many online services will let you design a logo for free or for a small fee.
 I've included a list of logo maker sites at the end of this article.

-Graphic designers typically charge between £49 at the low end to £250 at the higher price point for custom logo design.
-That should get you something nice, to begin with.
+Graphic designers typically charge between £49 at the low end to £250 at the higher price point for custom logo design, which should get you a beautiful design.